-The District's management has reviewed and evaluated all events and transactions that occurred between December 31, 2020 and September 17, 2021, the date that the financial statements were available for issuance, for possible disclosure and recognition in the financial statements.
-Other than the following, no items have come to the attention of the District that would require disclosure.
+The District's management has reviewed and evaluated all events and transactions that occurred between December 31, 2021 and July 18, 2022, the date that the financial statements were available for issuance, for possible disclosure and recognition in the financial statements.
+No items have come to the attention of the District that would require disclosure.